colder-is-better/qboxes/README.md

-  clone		: clone a template VM into one or more new VMs create	: create a new libvirt network, a new pool, or a new volume deactivate	: gracefully shutdown active VMs define	: define one or more new VMs getmac	: reveal MAC addresses list		: return all available (in)active VMs, libvirt networks, pools, or volumes ping		: send ICMP packets to active VMs
+  clone		: clone a template VM into one or more new VMs create	: create a new libvirt network, a new pool, or a new volume deactivate	: gracefully shutdown active VMs define	: define a new VM, sans guest OS, according to specifications getmac	: reveal MAC addresses list		: return all available (in)active VMs, libvirt networks, pools, or volumes ping		: send ICMP packets to active VMs